thornjad/unbroken/README.md

   * `gtk-engines-murrine` (Gentoo)

-After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `OSX-Arc-White`, `OSX-Arc-Darker` or `OSX-Arc-Shadow` as Window/GTK+ theme and `OSX-Arc-White`, `OSX-Arc-Darker` or `OSX-Arc-Shadow` as Gnome Shell/Cinnamon theme.
+After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Unbroken`, `OSX-Arc-Darker` or `OSX-Arc-Shadow` as Window/GTK+ theme and `Unbroken`, `OSX-Arc-Darker` or `OSX-Arc-Shadow` as Gnome Shell/Cinnamon theme.

 ## Uninstall

 Run

-    sudo rm -rf /usr/share/themes/{OSX-Arc-White,OSX-Arc-Darker,OSX-Arc-Shadow}
+    sudo rm -rf /usr/share/themes/{Unbroken,OSX-Arc-Darker,OSX-Arc-Shadow}

 ## Extras